The PSA Test: What to Expect

 • 70–79 years: 6.5 ng/mL

-Beyond these reference values, it has also been shown that a PSA level of 4–10 ng/mL has an approximately 25% risk of prostate cancer while a PSA level above 10 ng/mL suggests a risk of over 50%.
+Other research has suggested that a PSA level between 4 and 10 ng/mL has about a 25% risk of prostate cancer.
+If the PSA level is above 10 ng/mL, the risk rises to over 50%.

-If you do have an abnormally high PSA result, there may not be a need to panic just yet.
-PSA as a tumor marker can be imperfect, especially as many other benign conditions of the prostate can also result in an increased PSA level.
+If you do have an abnormally high PSA levels, there may not be a need to panic just yet.
+PSA is not a perfect tumor marker.
+Many other benign prostate conditions can also raise PSA levels.
 A few of these include:

 • Prostate inflammation